M Cream: Plot

-Figs is the typical cynic one finds lurking in the expansive lawns of Delhi University.
+Figs is the typical cynic who lurks in the expansive lawns of Delhi University.
 Entangled in a web of drugged out delirium, he’s the quintessential rebel.
 His world is thrown into disarray when his conservative parents begin to chalk out a strategy for his future.
 Things only become worse when a sudden scarcity of hash deprives Figs of his favourite pastime.
 Unable to cope with the situation, Figs joins forces with his best friend Maggie on a quest to attain M Cream, a mythical form of hash.
 They hastily devise a plan to trek to the far reaches of the Himalayas in pursuit of this goal.
 Maggie ropes in her boyfriend Niz, who’s purportedly headed to the hills on a photo assignment.
 Unbeknownst to Figs, the trio is joined by Jay, a close friend of Niz.
 Chaos ensues as the reckless travelers journey across the Himalayan expanse.
 The road trip results in a series of unexpected encounters that begin to unravel the myriad realities of rebellion.
 Difficult choices are made and uncomfortable sides are taken as Figs and the others begin to comprehend the mysterious ways of the world we live in.